ctb/titus-blog/src/how-do-errors-modify-dbg-connectivity.rst

 do introduce more graph complexity, but only in a very local sense.
 That is, random errors introduce new branches to the assembly graph, but these branches are "sterile" -- they do not connect to any other parts of the graph.
-This is directly connected the percolation results we observed in our `PNAS paper <http://pnas.org/content/early/2012/07/25/1121464109.abstract>`__, where we showed that below a certain level of occupancy in an implicit de Bruijn graph, random long-distance connections do not form spontaneously.
+This is directly connected to the percolation results we observed in our `PNAS paper <http://pnas.org/content/early/2012/07/25/1121464109.abstract>`__, where we showed that below a certain level of occupancy in an implicit de Bruijn graph, random long-distance connections do not form spontaneously.